php-http/documentation/plugins/vcr.rst

 *******************

 The naming strategy turn a request into a deterministic and unique identifier.
-The identifier must be safe to use with a filesystem.
+The identifier must be safe to use with a file system.
 The plugin provide a default naming strategy, the ``PathNamingStrategy``.
 You can define two options:

 * **hash_headers**: the list of header(s) that make the request unique (Ex: 'Authorization').
 The name & content of the header will be hashed to generate a unique signature.
 By default no header is used.